-The cognate requirement requires a student to complete four units of coursework in an academic field or fields outside of his/her department.
+The cognate requirement requires a student to complete 16 hours of coursework in an academic field or fields outside of his/her department.
 In this case, the term "field" refers to either a university recognized department and academic discipline with a department, or an interdisciplinary major or program recognized by the university.
-These units will be chosen by the student in consultation with his/her adviser.
+These hours will be chosen by the student in consultation with his/her adviser.
 The purpose of the cognate requirement is to provide the student with a scholarly perspective of an academic field or fields outside of their major field of study, but one that relates to and supports their major field of study and intended field of professional practice.
 The cognate requirement must be completed prior to being admitted to the preliminary oral examination.

 All courses used to meet the cognate requirement must be outside the student's department and may be outside of the college.
-Four units may be taken in one field or two units may be taken in each of two related fields.
-At least two of the four units must be taken at the 400 level.
-If two fields are selected, at least one unit in each field must be at the 400 level.
-The four units for the cognate requirement may be included in the 16 units beyond the master's degree requirement for graduation.
+Sixteen hours may be taken in one field or 8 hours may be taken in each of two related fields.
+At least 8 of the 16 hours must be taken at the 500 level.
+If two fields are selected, at least 4 hours in each field must be at the 500 level.
+The 16 hours for the cognate requirement may be included in the 64 hours beyond the master's degree requirement for graduation.

 Prior to beginning the cognate requirement, students must complete the Ed.D.
 Cognate Requirement Plan form.
 The Ed.D.
-Cognate Requirement Plan form must be approved by the student's adviser and then submitted to the Instructional Programs Office for approval by the Associate Dean for Academic Affairs.
+Cognate Requirement Plan form must be approved by the student's adviser and then submitted to the Student Academic Affairs Office for approval by the Associate Dean for Academic Affairs.
 The Ed.D.
 Cognate Requirement Plan requires a listing of the courses a student plans to take to satisfy the cognate requirement and a rationale for how those courses interrelate to create a coherent area of concentration.
 Once the proposed Ed.D.
 Cognate Requirement Plan has been completed, the adviser must sign the form certifying that the plan has been completed.
-Once the adviser has certified completion of the plan, the form is submitted to the Instructional Programs Office for final approval of the Associate Dean for Academic Affairs.
+Once the adviser has certified completion of the plan, the form is submitted to the Student Academic Affairs Office for final approval of the Associate Dean for Academic Affairs.
 Human Subjects Approval

-For all dissertations involving the use of human subjects, approval must be obtained from the College Human Subjects Review Committee prior to the preliminary (oral) examination with verification sent to the Instructional Programs Office.
-Further information regarding human subjects approval can be found at www.ed.uiuc.edu/BER/humSubj.asp.
+For all dissertations involving the use of human subjects, approval must be obtained from the College Human Subjects Review Committee prior to the preliminary (oral) examination with verification sent to the Student Academic Affairs Office.
+Further information regarding human subjects approval can be found at www.ed.uiuc.edu/ber/webpages/humansubjects.html.